CBD laws UK

 Is CBD oil legal in UK?

 CBD oil is legal in the UK provided the manufacturer complies with specific rules.
-As of 2020, CBD oils as food supplements, food and drink must comply with cbd oil laws which means novel food regulation.
-This involves a pre-market authorisation procedure where the product must be approved by the authorities before marketing.
-It takes substantial resources to bring a novel food product to market.
+Since 2020, CBD oils as food supplements, food and drink must comply with novel food regulation.
+This involves a special procedure where the product must be approved by the authorities before marketing.
+It takes significant resources to bring a novel food product to market.

 The legal THC limit in UK